tsgates/arch-wiki-markdown/wiki/Awstats.md

 > AWStats Configuration

-The AUR package comes with an hourly cron script to update stats shown on AWStats.
+The package comes with an hourly cron script to update stats shown on AWStats.
 This cron script reads AWStats configuration files in /etc/awstats and updates the stats for the sites that are defined in these configuration files.
 Instead of creating these configuration files, you can use AWStats' configuration tool.
 Run: